werdl/freedoas/README.md

 - freedoas aims to be a drop-in replacement for OpenBSD's doas
 - it currently supports all but the following features of OpenBSD's doas:
   - environment variables (and environment setup more generally)
-  - flags
-  - persistence (it will parse the `persist` keyword, but it will not do anything with it)
+- it does not and will not support the `-a` flag, but will allow it to ensure compatibility with scripts that use it